syncfusion-content/wpf-docs/wpf/SfBarcode/Barcode-Symbols.md

 DataMatrix bar codes are widely used in printed media such as labels and letters.
 It can be read easily by a bar code reader and also by mobile phones.
 It is a two dimensional barcode that consists of a grid of dark and light dots or blocks forming square or rectangular symbol.
 The data encoded in the barcode can either be number or alphanumeric.

-> Note: By default, the width of the quiet zone on all four sides of the barcode is equal to the dimension of the blocks.
+N> By default, the width of the quiet zone on all four sides of the barcode is equal to the dimension of the blocks.